wheredoesyourmindgo/serenity-qmk/users/wheredoesyourmindgo/readme.md

 <span id="WindowMgtRef" />

-### Amethyst & Rectangle
+### Amethyst

-Amethyst and Rectangle shortcuts are arranged on the Higher layer on the left-hand side on home row.
+Amethyst shortcuts are arranged on the Higher layer on the left-hand side on home row.
 Alternate shortcuts can be triggered using the mods on the home row on the right side within the Higher layer.
 Below is a map of the commands and mod presses.

-_Rectangle shortcuts are shown italicized_

 | **Mod** | `A` | `R`  | `S` | `T` |
 |--- | --- | --- | --- | ---|